w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/InventoryManagement.rst

 Move a Pallet
 **************

+**Currently the Move Pallet screen has an error or bug in it.
+There is a link on the Move Pallet screen which states 'Return to Manual Pallet Menu'.
+This link should NOT be clicked and should be ignored.
+If you do not see this link then the bug has been fixed but the User Documentation has not been updated.**

 After clicking on **Move a Pallet** you should see a screen like the one below.
 This screen allows you to move the location of each pallet along with its boxes in the